 Facilities include our own pool, tennis and netball courts plus hockey and rounders pitches and a grass athletics track.
 We also have a hall for indoor fitness training and dance.
 There are training sessions each day during lunchtime as well as timetabled lessons of up to two hours per week.

-Senior extra-curricular activities include team netball, hockey, rounders, tennis, athletics gymnastics, cross country and swimming matches versus other schools.
-There are mix and match netball, football and hockey sessions open to all plus some activity specific sports clubs and tennis coaching sessions after school.
+Senior extra-curricular activities include team our Tennis Academy, netball, hockey, rounders, tennis, athletics gymnastics, cross country and swimming matches versus other schools.
+There are mix and match netball, football and hockey sessions open to all plus some activity specific sports clubs.

 We play competitive matches in sports against a wide variety of local schools and compete successfully in district and county championships.
 We also organise inter-house competitions in cross country, netball, hockey and rounders in addition to school sports days and swimming galas.